Subscriptions & Buying7 min read Updated

 Step 2: Choose Blends Over Single Origins (At First)

 This is counterintuitive if you've read any specialty coffee content.
-Single origins get all the attention — but for beginners, blends are the smarter choice.
+Single origins get all the attention — but for beginners, blends are the smarter choice during your first two months.

 Why blends work better for beginners: